 Manuka Honey contains a natural compound called methylglyoxal – or MGO – which has antibacterial properties2.
 The MGO rating number shows the amount of MGO in the honey, which is a sign of how active or strong these properties are3.
 There are other systems of measuring Manuka Honey strength, which can be confusing, but the general rule is that the bigger the number, the higher the strength.

-For added confidence when buying in the UK, look for suppliers which test their honey in an independent laboratory both in New Zealand and on arrival in the UK.
-Jars will state they have been tested or validated “in New Zealand and the UK”.
+For added confidence when buying, look for suppliers which test their honey in an independent laboratory both in New Zealand and on arrival.
+Jars will state they have been tested or validated “in New Zealand”.

 4. What does it say on the label?